The sky's the limit!

 CIEE offers a number of scholarships based on various eligibility factors.
 Study Abroad Advisors will provide information during the advising process.
 (Semester/Academic year/Summer/Winter/Short-term)

-All students participating in an IES Abroad academic-credit, semester-length program through the University of Iowa will receive an automatic $2,000 IES Abroad Grant.
+Students participating in an IES Abroad academic-credit, semester-length program through the University of Iowa are eligible to receive funding ranging from $1,000 to $7,000 through the IES Abroad Grant.
 (Semester/Academic year)

-All University of Iowa students who are accepted to a SIT program will receive a $1,500 SIT Public University scholarship.
-In addition to this automatic award, SIT offers a broad range of awards including a Pell Grant Match to students who receive a federal Pell Grant.
-(Semester/Academic year/Summer/Winter/Short-term)
+SIT offers the Big 10 Alliance Scholarship to students following the completion of an SIT scholarship application.
+In addition to this award, SIT offers a broad range of awards including a Pell Grant Match to students who receive a federal Pell Grant.
+Funding decisions are based on demonstrated financial need as determined by SIT Scholarship Committee's review of FAFSA and transferable aid.
+(Semester/Academic year/Summer/Short-term)

 TEAN UI-sponsored programs in South Korea, Australia, and New Zealand will be eligible to receive an affiliate scholarship.
 Additional information will be available during the advising process.
 Learn more about TEAN affiliate scholarships.
 (Semester/Academic year/Summer/Winter/Short-term)

 USAC funding opportunities are available for students participating in a USAC program.
 The scholarships are awarded based on a diverse spectrum of criteria, ranging from academic merit, program location, first-generation status, and military service.
 To apply, see UI Merit Study Abroad Scholarship cover sheet to submit the necessary materials.
 Deadline is shown in UI Merit Scholarship section.
 (Semester/Academic year/Summer/Winter/Short-term)